-334-2.3.1 General requirements: RAP may be used as a component of the asphalt mixture subject to the following requirements:

-- 1. Limit the amount of RAP material used in the mix to a maximum of 50% by weight of total aggregate. - 2.
+- 334-2.3.1 General requirements: RAP may be used as a component of the asphalt mixture subject to the following requirements: - 1.
+When using a PG 76-22 asphalt binder in friction course mixtures, limit the amount of RAP material used in the mix to a maximum of 20% by weight of total aggregate.
+As an exception, amounts greater than 20% RAP by weight of total aggregate can be used if no more than 20% by weight of the total asphalt binder comes from the RAP material.
+When using a PG 76-22 asphalt binder in structural course mixtures, refer to 334-3. - 2.
 Assume full responsibility for the design, production and construction of asphalt mixes which incorporate RAP as a component material. - 3.
 Provide stockpiled RAP material that is reasonably consistent in characteristics and contains no aggregate particles which are soft or conglomerates of fines. - 4.
 Provide RAP material having a minimum average asphalt content of 4.0% by weight of total mix.
 As an exception, when using fractionated RAP, the minimum average asphalt binder content for the coarse portion of the RAP shall be 2.5% by weight of the coarse portion of the RAP.
 The coarse portion of the RAP shall be the portion of the RAP retained on the No. 4 sieve.
-The Engineer may sample the stockpile to verify that this requirement is met. - 4.
-When using RAP as a component material, prevent any oversized RAP from being incorporated into the completed mixture by the use of a grizzly or grid over the RAP bin; in-line roller or impact crusher; screen; or other suitable means.
+The Engineer may sample the stockpile to verify that this requirement is met. - 5.
+When using RAP as a component material, prevent any oversized RAP from being incorporated into the completed mixture by the use of: - a. a grizzly or grid over the RAP bin; - b. in-line roller or impact crusher; - c. screen; or other suitable means.

 If oversized RAP material appears in the completed recycled mix, take the appropriate corrective action immediately.
 If the appropriate corrective actions are not immediately taken, stop plant operations.

-334-2.3.2 Material Characterization: Assume responsibility for establishing the asphalt binder content, gradation, viscosity and bulk specific gravity $(G{sb})$ of the RAP material based on a representative sampling of the material.
+334-2.3.2 Material Characterization: Assume responsibility for establishing the asphalt binder content, gradation, and bulk specific gravity (G{sb}) of the RAP material based on a representative sampling of the material by roadway cores or stockpile samples.
+For roadway core samples, assume responsibility for the degradation that will occur during the milling operation..